Improved self-esteem, confidence and overall wellbeing.

 Keep an eye on our social media channels for weekly times and meeting points.
 If you do not have a social media account, then please email us at firstname.lastname@example.org for more information.

 Ride for fun

 The group cycles together for support and encouragement and there is the option to set personal or group goals or also just to ride for fun!

-The PLF runs a cold-water swimming group every week, which is open to both males and females who wish to learn about and feel the benefits of cold water swimming.
+The PLF runs a cold-water swimming group at 7:30 every Sunday morning at New Brighton Marina.
+The group is open to both males and females who wish to learn about and feel the benefits of cold water swimming.

 Our experienced swimming instructors will guide you and support you with your journey.

 How to swim safely